IvanGelo1/solo_project/README.md

 Setup the [environment variables](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa) and the config folder:
 1. Inside the client folder create a .env file.
 See `client-example-env.txt` for reference
 2. Inside the server folder create a .env file.
 See `server-example-env.txt` for reference
 3. Inside the server folder create a config folder, and config.json file inside.
-See `config` for reference
+See `config-example` for reference

 To run the app:
 1. From the server folder run: